alextataran90/ander/replit.md

 # Overview

 Ander is a modern blood sugar tracking application designed specifically for gestational diabetes management.
 The app features an iOS-optimized design with a futuristic glassmorphism aesthetic and comprehensive data visualization capabilities.
-Built as a full-stack TypeScript application, it provides real-time blood sugar monitoring, meal tracking, activity logging, and detailed insights to help users manage their health effectively.
+Built as a full-stack TypeScript application with Supabase backend, it provides real-time blood sugar monitoring, meal tracking, activity logging, detailed insights, and comprehensive history management with PDF export functionality to help users manage their health effectively.

 # User Preferences